 Students conditionally admitted to the program are under additional scrutiny.
 In addition to the professional and personal performance requirements necessary to meet initial probation, conditionally admitted students are required to address deficits identified in the admittance process.
-Students conditionally admitted to the program, whose performance within the first terms or 15 credit hours of coursework results in a competency concern, may be dismissed from the program with revocation of admission.
+Students conditionally admitted to the program, whose performance within the first two terms or 18 credit hours of coursework results in a competency concern, may be dismissed from the program.